 Savannah Christian Academy first became accredited in 2001 through the Tennessee Association of Christian Schools (TACS).
 In 2005, the school became accredited through the Association of Christian Schools International (ACSI).
 In 2007, the school also received accreditation through AdvancEd, formerly known as the Southern Association of Colleges and Schools (SACS).
-In 2016, the school went through the required accreditation renewal process and approval for another five year period was granted by both ACSI and SACS/CASI.
+In the 2021-22 school year, the school went through the required accreditation renewal process and approval for another five year period was granted by both ACSI and Cognia.